zhangzhenghsy/FIBERzz/README.md

 Use the valid binary signatures to do patch presence test for the target kernels with the matcher's mode 1. (section 0x4)

 ## 0x1 Environment Setup
+At first we need to install virtualenvwrapper for python:
+`pip install virtualenvwrapper`
+Should there exist any permission issues, try:
+`sudo pip install virtualenvwrapper`
+NOTE, **plz don't use *sudo* from here on**.
+Setup the angr development environment specifically crafted for FIBER:
 `./setup_angr_env.sh [dir_name] [venv_name]`

 - *dir_name*: